Hodgson's frogmouth: Diet

 Hodgson's frogmouth survives on a mainly insectivorous diet.
 It includes most of the time moths, beetles and other large insects.
 The nocturnal active bird catches prey on short flights from its perches using shrike-like or roller-like hunting method.
 Because of its small rounded wings and tail, it is not capable of hawking for insects on the wing.
 The Asian bird also likes to look for insects inside trunks or living tree branches which it can easily dig with its large strong bill set with rictal bristles at the base of it allow the bird to detect insects.

 Camouflage

 To protect themselves during the daytime, Hodgson's frogmouth uses a camouflage technique.
-This bird benefit from its bark looking like plumage and is easily confused with a part of the tree by predators.
-In case of a predator hanging too close, it developed a technique that could be called the “broken branch”: the small bird freezes sitting on its nest and its partner and points its bill upward making one with the tree.
+This bird benefits from the resemblance of its plumage to bark, and is easily confused with a part of the tree by predators.
+In case of a predator hanging too close, it developed a technique that could be called the "broken branch": the small bird freezes sitting on its nest and its partner and points its bill upward making one with the tree.
 Males incubate in daytime that's why they have duller colors than females which are more active in nocturnal territory defense.